MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/manage-azure-subscriptions-azure-cli.md

 ```

-Starting from Azure CLI 2.54.0, `az account get-access-token` returns the `expires_on` property alongside the `expiresOn` property for the token expiration time. `expires_on` represents a Portable Operating System Interface (POSIX) timestamp and `expiresOn` represents a local datetime.
+Starting from Azure CLI 2.54.0, `az account get-access-token` returns a new `expires_on` property alongside the existing `expiresOn` property for the token expiration time.
+Find your local datetime in `expiresOn`.
+The new `expires_on` property represents a Portable Operating System Interface (POSIX) timestamp.
 We recommend for downstream applications to use the `expires_on` property, because it uses the Universal Time Code (UTC).
 However, it should be noted that `expiresOn` cannot express "fold" when Daylight Saving Time ends.
 This can cause problems in countries or regions where Daylight Saving Time is adopted.
 For more information on "fold", see [PEP 495 – Local Time Disambiguation](https://peps.python.org/pep-0495/).

 ## Get the active tenant